-2.5 Making bids using automated data processing processes (e.g. sniper programs) is prohibited.
+2.4 Making bids using automated data handling processes (e. g. so-called sniper programs) is prohibited.

-2.6 In the event that - for whatsoever reason - a contract is not actually reached between the Seller and a buyer, the minimum price is not achieved, the Seller is entitled to make so-called sub-bidders an offer to acquire the item at a fixed price.
+2.6 In the event that - for whatsoever reason - a contract is not actually reached between the Seller and a buyer and that the minimum price is not achieved, the Seller is entitled to make so-called sub-bidders an offer to acquire the item at a fixed price.

 3. Hand-Over / Delivery

 3.1 After Payment, the item purchased will be sent to the Buyer by insured post unless Item 3.2 below applies.
 The costs of handover, acceptance and shipping to a location other than the place of delivery are regulated in Section 4.6 (additional transport costs).
 Shipping may cause additional charges, in particular cash on delivery costs or customs fees, which are levied directly by the transport company and will be collected from the recipient when the goods are handed over.
 Such fees are not included in the seller's shipping costs and may have to be paid additionally by the buyer, provided they are not included in the costs the seller is legally obligated to bear within the meaning of Section 270a BGB.